Pdamian96/osuAPWorldPrivate/README.md

 ### Data files

 * `OsuSongData.json`
-    -> full pool (Ranked and Loved, standard only).
+    -> Pre Genned Pool (Ranked and Loved, standard only)
 * `allowed_sets.txt`
-    -> Fully pool turned into allowed_set.txt
+    -> converted Pool
 ---

 ## How to use